itphillips/TLK/documentation/README.md

 # Contact
-Please send all inquiries and comments about The Linguist's Kitchen to: thelinguistskitchen (at) yahoo (dot) com.
+Please send all inquiries and comments about The Linguist's Kitchen to: thelinguistskitchen (at) yahoo (dot) com or submit a new issue.

 # The Future